shreyas7411/RM-Weights/README.md

         sum+=i
     return abs(weight_size-sum)
 ```
-evaluate the energy function for the constant-weight constraint $E$ (see Example III.2 in the paper) for a given codeword and fixed weight.
+evaluate the energy function for the constant-weight constraint $E$ for a given codeword and fixed weight.
 The line
 ```python
 Y += math.exp((-1)*(energy(weight_size,sampled_codeword))*(1/n))
 ```